biotorrents/gazelle/README.md

 BioGazelle uses the Flight router to define app routes.
 Features include clean URIs and centralized middleware.
-An ongoing project involves modernizing the app based on Laravel's excellent tools.
+An ongoing project involves modernizing the app based on Laravel's excellent tools, with help from other personally-vetted libraries that may be lighter.

 ## Decent debugging